 Paul sincerely cared about the eternal fate of the Ephesians.
 He spoke passionately of Jesus’ love for them and his own call to serve them by revealing the Truth.

-People can tell when you’re not truly interested in them, when you look at them and their problems as something to solve rather than someone to love.
+People can tell when you’re not truly interested in them, when you look at them and their problems as a problem to solve rather than a person to love.
 Jesus was never about metrics.
 He genuinely cared about the person in front of him (such as the Deaf Man in Decapolis).
 Paul, too, cared about the people who heard him, not about the numbers on his annual report.

 Have you cried over the people to whom God has called you?
 Do they know how much you care about them?
 Be careful.
 You can’t fake this one.